GaloisInc/parameterized-utils/README.md

   instead of the left).
 In the default implementation, indexing is O(log(n)) time and total.

+  There are technically two implementations of `Assignment`: a safe implementation in pure Haskell and the default implementation that uses `unsafeCoerce` for efficiency.
+The safe implementation is a proof that the API presented is safe, while the unsafe implementation is efficient enough to use in practice.

 * Data.Parameterized.List (`List (f :: k -> Type) [k]`)

   `List` is the plain Haskell list lifted to hold values of parameterized